 This is one of the newer options available, and one of its key benefits is that it is based on Ruby on Rails.
-The platform is modular and is easy to upgrade and configure to your likening.
-A lot of today’s latest companies, including Nutrisystem and 3D Robotics, use Spree Commerce.
+The modular platform is easy to upgrade and configure to your liken.
+Many of today’s latest companies, including Nutrisystem and 3D Robotics, use Spree Commerce.

-In fact, Spree also supports several of the extensions available, which is a huge plus when you want timely upgrades to your website.
-The platform is highly scalable and flexible, so you can customize your website to your heart’s content.
+The platform is highly scalable and flexible so that you can customize your website to your heart’s content.
+Spree also supports several of the extensions available, which is a huge plus when you want timely upgrades to your website.
 Overall, Spree is a good choice for edgy and modern businesses.

 7. WooCommerce for WordPress

-WooCommerce is considered by many to be the best open source platforms for WordPress.
+WooCommerce is considered by many to be the best open-source platform for WordPress.
 It has a huge, fast-growing community and integrates almost seamlessly with WordPress, making it easy to set up and manage.
-A lot of WordPress-based sites choose this platform for their top ecommerce sites ventures.
+Many WordPress-based sites choose this platform for their top e-commerce sites ventures.
 Another big plus for WooCommerce is the fact that it is mobile-friendly right off the bat.
-If you plan on creating the best ecommerce sites for desktops, tablets and mobile phones (which you should), this is a good platform to build it on.
+If you plan on creating the best e-commerce sites for desktops, tablets, and mobile phones (which you should), this is a good platform to build it on.
 You can even make a mobile app for your storefront with a simple add-on.

-However, WooCommerce only works with WordPress, which makes it less appealing for those of you who chose a different CMS or have a self-hosted website.
+However, WooCommerce only works with WordPress, making it less appealing for those who chose a different CMS or have a self-hosted website.
 If your website is WordPress-based, though, you will find WooCommerce to be highly scalable.
-Once again, pain extensions make this platform less appealing but at this point, you would’ve guessed that you need to pay extra for extra functionality.
+Once again, pain extensions make this platform less appealing, but at this point, you would’ve guessed that you need to pay extra for extra functionality.

 8. Jigoshop for WordPress